bentwheel/lgbtq-retirement-meps-analysis/README.md

 MEPS data files have been used in the past to generate a large number of findings within the academic disciplines of public health and health policy.
-Some specific examples of scientific literature containing an analysis of MEPS data relevant to the current strategic research initiatives of the [Society of Actuaries Research Institute](https://www.soa.org/programs/strategic-research-program/) are given below:
+Some specific examples of scientific literature containing analyses of MEPS data relevant to the current strategic research initiatives of the [Society of Actuaries Research Institute](https://www.soa.org/programs/strategic-research-program/) are given below: